This Is How I Read

 Somehow I managed to experience much of my life without ever realizing I had a condition called Non-verbal Learning Disorder (or NLD) until I was finally diagnosed with it in 2005 and came to understand that I simply do not learn by reading.
 I learn by hearing.

 That lady pulling on the PUSH door?
 That’s me.
-The gal who finally notices what’s written on the front of the T-shirt she’s been wearing for three years?
+The gal who finally notices what’s written on the front of a T-shirt she’s been wearing for three years?
 That’s me too.
 The one who buys three bottles of shampoo that she thought was conditioner?
 The one who walks into a library and suddenly feels dizzy?
 I’m her.

 Yes I’m that girl – the one who often feels left out in a world full of books; the one who has a quick and curious mind that hungers for knowledge but knows she will never own a Kindle and often wonders what all the hype is about over the latest best-seller.
 Yes I’m the girl who fears being put into any situation where she will be required to read aloud but is secretly grateful to be blessed with an amazing ability to memorize information so that she can usually fake it on those rare occasions when reading aloud is unavoidable.